glassbeadsoftware/snapmail-cli/README.md

-    open              Read mail from mailbox (Will send an acknowledgement to mail author) ping              Check if a user is currently online pull              Query the DHT for all relevant data (handles, mailbox, ackbox) send              Send a mail to another agent set-handle        Change agent's handle
+    open              Read mail from mailbox (Will send an acknowledgement to mail author) ping              Check if a user is currently online pull              Query the DHT for all relevant data (handles, mailbox, ackbox) send              Send a mail to another agent
+    set-handle        Change agent's handle
     setup             Create agent and config
+    status            Show a mail's state (Unsent, acknowledged...) resend            Check outbox and resend mails who do not have acknowledge status
 `````

 ## Examples